unicode-cookbook/recipes/Basics/README.md

 ## Overview

 This recipe illustrates some of the basic uses of orthography profiles using the Python and R packages.
-Click on the Python [python.ipynb](https://github.com/unicode-cookbook/recipes/blob/master/Basics/python.ipynb) and R [R.ipynb](https://github.com/unicode-cookbook/recipes/blob/master/Basics/R.ipynb) Jupyter notebooks in this directory.
+Click on the [python.ipynb](https://github.com/unicode-cookbook/recipes/blob/master/Basics/python.ipynb) and [R.ipynb](https://github.com/unicode-cookbook/recipes/blob/master/Basics/R.ipynb) Jupyter notebooks in GitHub to see the basics in action.
+Altneratively clone the [recipes](https://github.com/unicode-cookbook/recipes) repository and run or edit them locally with [Jupyter](http://jupyter.org/).